openmotics/plugins/mqtt-client/README.md

 ### Events

-The system will publish events for Inputs pressed and Outputs that change.
+The system will publish events for Inputs pressed, Outputs that change and Events.
 It publishes to following topics:

 * Input: openmotics/events/input/{id}
 * Output: openmotics/events/output/{id}
+* Events: openmotics/events/events/{id}

 For Inputs, the data is a JSON object: